 The existing Portageville Bridge, built in 1875, is a 820-ft long steel viaduct crossing the Genesee River in Letchworth State Park.
 Norfolk Southern needed a more reliable, long-term, and equally iconic solution to this aging link in their Southern Tier Route, all while minimally impacting rail traffic.

 After performing an inspection and rating to confirm the near-exhausted service life of the structure, Modjeski and Masters (M&M) developed conceptual replacement designs that were showcased through a Visual Impacts Analysis.
 Each alternative design used an adjacent parallel alignment to maintain rail traffic throughout the construction process.
-M&M then performed preliminary and final design services for the selected long span steel arch bridge, which would both minimally impact the environment and serve demands of Class 1 Heavy Freight for many years.
-M&M is now performing support services during the construction of the iconic new structure.
+M&M then performed preliminary and final design services for the selected long span steel arch bridge.
+Construction support services were also provided.
+The new bridge complements the surrounding environment and serves the demands of Class 1 Heavy Freight today and for many years.

 |Existing Typical Truss Span Length||100 feet|

 |Tracks on Structure||One railroad track|